Executive Recruitment, Coaching and Business Psychology

 While located in Hamburg, Germany, we frequently work in international environments and for international clients.
-Among others, we established the link to China to support the Asian-German links of companies and research institutes.
+Among others, we established a link to China to support the Asian-German links of companies and research institutes (also see TEAM).
 Also see our

 Example list of international projects and methodology:

-- Recruitment and interviewing training, U.S. American Company, Lüneburg, Germany
+- Excecutive recruitment and leadership workshops, U.S. American Company, Lüneburg, Germany

 - Recruitment and assessments for international positions, e.g. Hamburg, Vienna, Zurich, Kuala Lumpur

-- Recruitment: Head Hunting and selection for functions at all levels with a focus on mid-level managers.
+- Recruitment: Excecutive recruitment and company-internal selection for functions at all levels

 - Assessment: Competency based methods combined with psychometrics (standardized tests)